-Mark this check box if the business event trigger should react to a change of the queue, i.e. the trigger fires when the ticket is transferred to another queue.
-It is not relevant if this has been a manual action or has been performed automatically by the system.
+Mark this check box if the business event trigger should react to a change of the queue, i.e. the engineer subject

-engineer

 Mark this check box when the trigger should react to a change of the engineer (owner) of the ticket.
 This can be a manual or an automatic action.
 There are three possible constellations: